zuber-cmd/requirement-analysis/README.md

 - **Supports Testing and Validation**: Helps in creating test cases to verify that the system meets the specified requirements.

 A well-conducted requirement analysis ultimately leads to a more efficient, predictable, and successful software development project.

+## Why is Requirement Analysis Important?

+Requirement Analysis is essential in the software development process because it lays the foundation for a successful project.
+Here are three key reasons why it is critical in the Software Development Life Cycle (SDLC):

+### 1. Prevents Scope Creep
+Properly defined and documented requirements help avoid unplanned changes or additions during development, which can lead to project delays, increased costs, and frustration among team members and stakeholders.

+### 2. Enhances Communication
+It ensures that all stakeholders—including clients, developers, and testers—have a shared understanding of the goals and expectations.
+This clarity improves collaboration and reduces the risk of misunderstandings.

+### 3. Improves Product Quality
+By understanding what users truly need, developers can create systems that are more usable, functional, and reliable.
+Clear requirements also allow testers to create better test plans to ensure the system meets its intended purpose.

+Effective requirement analysis ultimately leads to more efficient development and a higher likelihood of project success.